kenschenke/Pascal65/docs/docs/time/resetticks.md

 ## Description

-This function resets the the high-precision system timer to zero.
+This function resets the high-precision system timer to zero.
 The timer counts milliseconds in elapsed time.
 By default, the timer is started when the computer is turned on.
 The [GetTicks](../getticks) procedure retrieves the timer value.